-Fifteen APIs have been added to the ProgrammableWeb directory in categories including Voice, Mapping and Storage.
-Highlights include an API for managing membership subscriptions and APIs for Lambdatest cross browser testing services.
+Eight APIs have been added to the ProgrammableWeb directory in categories including Beer, Real Estate and Auto.
+Highlights include an API that returns data about used cars for resellers, and an API for open data about COVID-19 cases in Canada.
 Here's a rundown of the latest additions.

-Nineteen APIs have been added to the ProgrammableWeb directory in categories including DevOps, Verification, and Mail.
-Highlights include an API that returns data about Board Games, an API for building connected car apps, and an API for contextual messaging.
-Here's a look at what's new.
+Fourteen APIs have been added to the ProgrammableWeb directory in categories including Payments, Messaging, and Mapping.
+Highlights include an API for Cohesity data management and backup service, and an API for WhatsApp messaging event notifications.
+Here's a rundown of the latest additions.